Marcus Dowdell

-Marcus Llewellyn Dowdell (born May 22, 1970) is an American former professional football wide receiver in the National Football League (NFL) who played for the New Orleans Saints and Arizona Cardinals.
+Marcus Llewellyn Dowdell (born May 22, 1970) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the New Orleans Saints and Arizona Cardinals.
 He was selected by the Saints in the tenth round of the 1992 NFL draft with the 276th overall pick.
 He played college football for the Tennessee State Tigers.
 He also had a career in the Canadian Football League (CFL) for the Sacramento Gold Miners, Winnipeg Blue Bombers, Edmonton Eskimos, and Calgary Stampeders.